UQ-RCC/hpc-docs/Bunya-User-Guide.md

 `#SBATCH --nodes=[number]` - how many nodes the job will use<br>
 `#SBATCH --ntasks-per-node=[number]` - This is 1 for single core jobs and multi core jobs.
 This is 96 (or less if single node) for MPI jobs.<br>
 `#SBATCH --cpus-per-task=[number]` - This is 1 for single core jobs, number of cores for multi core jobs, and 1 for MPI jobs. `--cpus-per-task` can be undertstood as `OMP_NUM_THREADS`.<br>
 `#SBATCH --mem=[number M|G|T]` - RAM per job given in megabytes (M), gigabytes (G), or terabytes (T).
-THe full memory of 2TB or 4TB is not avaiable to jobs, therefore jobs asking for 2TB or 4TB will NOT run.
+The full memory of 2TB or 4TB is not avaiable to jobs, therefore jobs asking for 2TB or 4TB will NOT run.
 Ask for `2000000M` to get the maximum memory on a standard node.
 Ask for `4000000M` to get the maximum memory on a high memory node.<br>
 (`#SBATCH --mem-per-cpu=[number M|G|T]` - alternative to the request above, only relevant to MPI jobs.)<br>
 `#SBATCH --gres=gpu:[type]:[number]` - to request the use of GPU on a GPU node.
 On the `gpu` partition there are 2 per node and on the `ai` partition there are 3 per node.
 Please see the example scripts below for the available types of GPUs<br>
 `#SBATCH --time=[hours:minutes:seconds]` - time the job needs to complete<br>